 6.5.1 General requirements for anti-exposure suits.
-6.5.1.1 The anti-exposure suit shall be constructed with waterproof materials such that it:

-.1 provides inherent buoyancy of at least 70 N;

-.2 is made of material which reduces the risk of heat stress during rescue and evacuation operations;

-.3 covers the whole body except, where the Register so permits, the feet; covering for the hands and head may be provided by separate gloves and a hood, both of which shall be permanently attached to the suit;

-.4 can be unpacked and donned without assistance within 2 min;

-.5 does not sustain burning or continue melting after being totally enveloped in a fire for a period of 2 s;

-.6 is equipped with a pocket for a portable VHF telephone;

-.7 has a lateral field of vision of at least 120°.

-6.5.1.2 An anti-exposure suit shall permit the person wearing it, to:

-.1 climb up and down a vertical ladder of at least 5 m in length;

-.2 jump from a height of not less than 4,5 m into the water with feet first, without damaging or dislodging the suit or its attachments, or being injured;

-.3 swim through the water at least 25 m and board a survival craft;

-.4 don a lifejacket without assistance;

-.5 perform all duties associated with abandonment, assist others and operate a rescue boat.

-6.5.1.3 An anti-exposure suit shall be fitted with a light complying with the requirements of 6.3.3 such that it shall be capable of complying with 6.3.3.1.3 and 6.5.1.2.2, and the whistle prescribed by 6.3.1.14.
+- 6.5.1.1 The anti-exposure suit shall be constructed with waterproof materials such that it: - .1 provides inherent buoyancy of at least 70 N; - .2 is made of material which reduces the risk of heat stress during rescue and evacuation operations; - .3 covers the whole body except the feet; covering for the hands and head may be provided by separate gloves and a hood, both of which shall be permanently attached to the suit; - .4 can be unpacked and donned without assistance within 2 min; - .5 does not sustain burning or continue melting after being totally enveloped in a fire for a period of 2 s; - .6 is equipped with a pocket for a portable VHF telephone; - .7 has a lateral field of vision of at least 120°. - 6.5.1.2 An anti-exposure suit shall permit the person wearing it, to: - .1 climb up and down a vertical ladder of at least 5 m in length; - .2 jump from a height of not less than 4,5 m into the water with feet first, without damaging or dislodging the suit or its attachments, or being injured; - .3 swim through the water at least 25 m and board a survival craft; - .4 don a lifejacket without assistance; - .5 perform all duties associated with abandonment, assist others and operate a rescue boat. - 6.5.1.3 An anti-exposure suit shall be fitted with a light complying with the requirements of 6.3.3 such that it shall be capable of complying with 6.3.3.1.3 and 6.5.1.2.2, and the whistle prescribed by 6.3.1.14.

-6.5.2 Thermal performance requirements for antiexposure suits.
+6.5.2 Thermal performance requirements for anti-exposure suits.

-6.5.2.1 An anti-exposure suit shall:

-.1 if made of material which has no inherent insulation, be marked with instructions that it shall be worn in conjunction with warm clothing; and

-.2 be so constructed that, when worn as marked and following one jump into water which totally submerges the wearer, the suit continues to provide sufficient thermal protection to ensure that when it is worn in calm circulating water at a temperature of 5 °C, the wearer's body core temperature does not fall at the rate of more than 1,5 °C per hour, after the first 0,5 h.
+- 6.5.2.1 An anti-exposure suit shall: - .1 if made of material which has no inherent insulation, be marked with instructions that it shall be worn in conjunction with warm clothing; and - .2 be so constructed that, when worn as marked and following one jump into water which totally submerges the wearer, the suit continues to provide sufficient thermal protection to ensure that when it is worn in calm circulating water at a temperature of 5 $^{\circ}$ C, the wearer's body core temperature does not fall at the rate of more than 1,5 $^{\circ}$ C per h, after the first 0,5 h.